NBL Canada London Lightning Owner Vito Frijia voices his concerns and opinions.

 I guess as long as they are taking about you, it’s all good.

 “Publicity is publicity” somebody once told me, but I’m willing to bet all parties associated with the National Basketball League of Canada would’ve rather see a positive image being portrayed about the league heading into the Championship series, instead we’ve got a media fiasco that will surely leave investors, sponsors and media wondering if the management/leadership really understand the true impact of this latest NBL Canada soap-opera.

-The league has also had hard time finding a stable commissioner with the position change hands four times in less than four years starting with League President & Halifax Rainmen owner Andre Levingston (2011), John Kennedy (2012), Susan Gordon (2012) and now with Paul Riley (2013).
+The league also has had hard time finding a stable commissioner with the position changing hands four times in less than four years starting with League President & Halifax Rainmen owner Andre Levingston (2011), John Kennedy (2012), Susan Gordon (2012) and now with Paul Riley (2013).